ualex73/slide/README.md

 Setup video Slide with curtain opening both side: https://www.youtube.com/watch?v=i4TPknt7yqU
 Setup video Slide with curtain opening single side: https://www.youtube.com/watch?v=iJg2V_yjXv8

-There is also a Reddit thread, with usefull Slide information.
+There is also a Reddit community created, with usefull Slide information.
 The URL to it is: https://www.reddit.com/r/slidecurtains/

 ### Reset to factory defaults